3 Ways Medical Practices Can Increase Revenue at the Front Desk

 3. The Touchy Business of Up Front Payment.

 No one particularly likes to work with the collections end of dealing with the patient and many staff members can shy away from demanding payment unless it’s a required part of their responsibility.
 Practices today are seeing more success with requiring co-pays and deductible payments up front, whether this means sitting down with the patient to work out a schedule or enlisting a card on file program to collect payments automatically.
 Making a standard office protocol that no patient will be seen without upfront payment for services takes the pressure off of your staff – they feel more comfortable asking patients for payment up front when it’s clearly stated to them in advance that it’s expected.
 Likewise, when patients are aware of their responsibility ahead of time, they’re more likely to come prepared with full payment.

-While there are a number of ways to streamline any practice's efficiency and organization, these three common sense methods can definitely improve revenue management from the front desk on.
+While there are a number of ways to streamline any practice’s efficiency and organization, these 3 ways Medical Practices can increase revenue are common sense methods that can definitely improve revenue management from the front desk on.

 pVerify® was founded in 2006 by a team of accomplished Healthcare Professionals with a singular focus: streamline the front-end patient insurance eligibility and benefit verification processes in order to not only improve patient collections but also reduce back-office denials.